SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 - Screen transitions are managed to avoid input issues.
 - We have a Day and Night Cycle, it works with shaders and you can see it's effects after a couple minutes (we accelerated it for now)
+- There is also a stat screen that you can look at for each mob type killed

 CSV-BASED DESIGN + DATA
 - Levels are loaded from CSV files.